fogfish/esio/README.md

 ### Running Esio
 Esio exposes all its functionality through its [public interface](src/esio.erl).
 This enables client applications to manage socket connections to Elasticsearch, execute basic key/value (hashmap-like) operations and search arbitrary documents in Elasticsearch.

 You can experiment with Esio's features in your development console.
 This requires downloading Erlang/OTP version 18.0 or later and Elasticsearch.
-Elasticsearch's Docker container is easiest way to run standalone instance of Elasticsearch for development purposes.
+Elasticsearch's [Docker container](https://hub.docker.com/_/elasticsearch/) is easiest way to run a standalone instance of Elasticsearch for development purposes.

 ```
 docker run -it -p 9200:9200 fogfish/elasticsearch